mousepawmedia/devdocs/source/guides/taskcreate.rst

 * Completed: The feature/improvement/design/documentation task is finished.

+* Patched: The task was temporarily completed, but not truly resolved.
+For example, a bug might have a workaround, but the problem wasn't actually solved.
+This automatically places the task in the Task Finder (see :ref:`gtaskfinder`).

 * Rejected: We decided not to work on this task.

 * Invalid: The task wasn't real.
 One example is filing a bug report, and then